shampoodleshams/i-like-telling-stories...even-with-data/finalprojectparttwo.md

 5. Insights and interesting analytics
 6. Establishment of guidelines or recommendations as a CTA (call-to-action) for movie makers
 7. Optimism for the future, crushing uncertainty

+When I more carefully observed the datasets I had collected from my IMDb and Rotten Tomatoes sources, I realized that my story would reach its best potential if I also included some well-researched qualitative pieces related to horror psychology, phobias and reviewer sentiments.
+A classmate from my critique team was very generous in sharing [this](https://www.indiewire.com/2021/08/candyman-why-horror-movies-are-the-future-1234660349/) article that adopts an optimistic view towards horror in cinema.
+She also shared how, through [this](https://screenrant.com/blumhouse-horror-movie-changes-small-budget-after-coronavirus/) article, major horror movie production companies may be planning to incorporate an experimental low-budget model in creating new movies during the pandemic.

 ## Witchy Wireframes and Spine-tingling Storyboard